prees005/jquery-salary-calculator/README.md

 ## Description

-    Determine your monthly costs when taking into account your all of your employees annual salary.
+    Determine your monthly costs when taking into account all of your employees annual salary.

 ## Usage